 Parking is free, and restrooms and outdoor shower facilities are available.

 The pier has a gift shop packed with everything from sunscreen and boogie boards to fishing tackle and hot dogs.
-Guests can also rent beach chairs and umbrellas.
+Guests can also rent beach chairs and beach umbrellas.

 St. Johns County Ocean Pier